igormcoelho/shared_ref/README.md

 Given a set of distinct component implementations, it is unfortunate that some may be passed as references, while others must be received as pointers, e.g., when a list (or vector) of components is given.
 This yields different treatments for each type of component (*should I delete it or not?*), thus making it hard for new users to understand each case.

-By using `nnptr::NNShared` strategy, one may introduce some overheads (when compared to native references), but of negligible costs since employed strategies heavily depend on compile-time optimizations.
+By using `nnptr::sref` strategy, one may introduce some overheads (when compared to native references), but of negligible costs since employed strategies heavily depend on compile-time optimizations.

 ### Can you give me a more concrete example of usage?